networktocode/schema-enforcer/README.md

 'syslog.yml' = ['schemas/syslog_servers']
 ```

-> More information on available configuration settings can be found in docs/configuration.md
+> More information on available configuration settings can be found in the [configuration README](docs/configuration.md)
 ### Where To Go Next

 Detailed documentation can be found in the README.md files inside of the `docs/` directory.